Summary

 Survey and Evaluation of Services

-Recover Virginia’s progress over it's first full year reflects the continued importance of accessible, peer-driven recovery support within the Alleghany Highlands.
+Recover Virginia’s progress over it's first full 2 years reflects the continued importance of accessible, peer-driven recovery support within the Alleghany Highlands.
 Provider choice is very important in peer support services because it ensures that the individual receiving support can connect with someone they trust and relate to, which strengthens the therapeutic relationship.
-Through the generosity of The Alleghany Foundation, donations, fundraising, and other grants from community partners such as Peoples Bank, SAARA, DBHDS, Dominion Energy, and Community Foundation Rockbridge Bath and Alleghany we’ve expanded services, deepened community relationships, and built a stronger foundation for future growth.
+Through the generosity of The Alleghany Foundation, donations, fundraising, and other grants from community partners such as Peoples Bank, SAARA, DBHDS, Dominion Energy, Wal-Mart, and Community Foundation Rockbridge Bath and Alleghany we’ve expanded services, deepened community relationships, and built a stronger foundation for future growth.
 We are deeply grateful for your partnership and support in helping individuals find hope, healing, and connection in recovery.
 We look forward to continuing this meaningful work in the years to come.

 Organization name